osmandapp/docs/content/osmand/map/point-layers-on-map.md

 TODO more text about context menu with screenshots.

 OSM note points are user's made POIs for reporting issue about map data in [OpenStreetMap](https://www.openstreetmap.org/).
-New note (not uploaded to OpenStreetMap) is marked
+New note (not uploaded to OpenStreetMap) is marked as green with '+', closed note is marked as green with 'v', open note is marked as red.

-If you create new note it markes on the map as a green note, already created note displays as a red note.
-To display red notes you need to turn on [OSM notes (online)](/osmand/plugins/osm-editing#how-to-report-a-mistake) in the Configure map.

 ![OSM create note](/assets/images/map/osm_create_note.png) ![OSM note POI](/assets/images/map/osm_note_poi.png)